Positive psychotherapy: the term almost seems self-contradictory.

 Be sure clients have the opportunity to share their experiences of the Gratitude Visit.

 Session IX – Instilling Hope and Optimism

 Goal: One Door Closes, One Door Opens exercise is introduced and the client is encouraged to reflect on three doors that closed and what opportunities for growth it offered.

 Tools: One Door Closes, One Door Opens, and Learning Optimism prompts

 Rationale: Essentially, hope is the perception that one can reach the desired goals (Snyder, 1994).
-Hopeful thinking comes down to cultivating the belief that one can find and use pathways to desired goals (Snyder, Rand, & Sigmon, 2002).
+Hopeful thinking comes down to cultivating the belief that one can find and use pathways to desired goals (Snyder, Rand, & Sigmond, 2002).

 Optimism can be learned and can be cultivated by explaining setbacks in a way that steers clear of catastrophizing and helplessness.
 Optimistic people see bad events as temporary setbacks and explain good events in terms of permanent causes such as traits or abilities.

 Optimists also tend to steer away from sweeping universal explanations for events in their lives and don’t allow helplessness to cut across other aspects of their lives (Seligman, 1991).